n0rdy/n0rdy-blog/content/posts/20250131/when-postgres-index-meets-bcrypt.md

 - why do we hash SSNs in the first place?

-While mentoring less experienced software engineers, I always keep saying that writing code is the easy part of our job, and we should validate each problem and requirement first rather than jumping into the coding mode right away.
+Whenever I mentor other software engineers, I always keep saying that writing code is the easy part of our job, and we should validate each problem and requirement first rather than jumping into the coding mode right away.
 Same here: what do we gain from hashing the SSNs?
 Is it a privacy requirement or just an assumption by someone that “SSNs are sensitive, so we shouldn't store the plain values for them”?
 Is there a chance that we already store them in another table / database in our system in a plain way?
 If not, what are the privacy and legal requirements for the hashed values?
 As we see, without the salt, SSNs are easy to brute-force, but random salt leads to poor performance.

 In some cases, it can appear that, actually, the solution as simple as not hashing the data, if it is not considered too sensitive.
 In other cases, we might need to have one common salt for all the hashes, which we will store by using Gandalf's rule of thumb: